 Spring home sales should be speedier

-Here’s a quick recap of why selling can be smarter in the spring:
+Here’s a quick recap of why selling can be a smart move this spring:

-- Springtime normally shows an influx of buyer activity, and it’s an ideal time for sellers to take advantage.
-NAR’s Existing Home Sales report showed that home sales expectedly decreased in March related to the coronavirus, but home prices are still holding strong.
+- Springtime normally shows an influx of buyer activity.
+But with rates still around record lows, homebuyer demand is even greater.
+It’s an ideal time for sellers to take advantage.
+NAR’s recent Existing Home Sales report shows that pre-spring home sales were up 23.7 percent from the year before.

 Find out more about the benefits of selling this spring.